-Arrowleaf ginger is a slow growing plant that blooms in early spring to late summer.
+Arrowleaf ginger is a slow-growing plant that blooms in early spring to late summer.
 It has purple flowers and pointed green leaves.
 It is planted in late spring and summer.
 It grows very slowly.
 The bare root is planted one inch below the soil.
-It does well with loamy moist soil.
+It does well with moist loamy soil.

-It grows primarily in the southeastern part of the United State.
+It grows primarily in the southeastern part of the United States.
 Arrowleaf ginger grows in Kentucky, Virginia, the Gulf Coast states, Mississippi, Florida, and Louisiana.
 Some varieties have dark purple flowers that appear in the plant base.
 This plant is ideal for shade gardens.

 The leaves of the plant have an anise scent.
 It makes an excellent ground cover and is deer and rabbit resistant.
 It is used for edging, shady areas under trees, and spreads well.
 It is poisonous if ingested do not eat.
-This plant in found in forests and woodlands too.
+This plant is found in forests and woodlands too.

-It produces an attractive ground cover with a pleasant scent and dense growth.
-When growing in a greenhouse plant at 48 to 55 degrees in containers to promote the roots to grow.
+It produces an attractive ground cover with a pleasant scent and dense growth; When growing in a greenhouse plant at 48 to 55 degrees in containers to promote the roots to grow.
 Keep moist but not too wet one root per gallon container.
 Plants often take 8 to 10 weeks to grow.

 By comparison to other varieties, Evergreen Ginger is a slow grower.
 However, what it lacks in expediency, it well makes up for in beauty and durability.
 This part to full shade variety makes an excellent bed and border filler and gives new life to woodland garden floors.
 A spreading beauty.